 • complete two e-learning modules

-• undertake three days of intensive classroom-based learning
+• undertake five days of virtual training sessions

-• attend three days of a scheduled Thrive Licensed Practitioner course
+• attend four sessions of a scheduled Thrive Licensed Practitioner course

 • successfully complete two days of assessment and licensing.

 The course comprises the following:

 • Module 1: Induction – a four-week e-learning module designed to introduce delegates to the TTT course and to each other, deepen delegates’ self-awareness and recap key aspects of the material covered during the Thrive Licensed Practitioner (Childhood) course.

 • Module 2: Becoming a trainer – a five days of virtual training sessions in which delegates have the opportunity to learn about and practise the key skills of being a Thrive trainer.

 • Module 3: Developing practice – four sessions in real training sessions alongside an approved and experienced licensed trainer, observing and then co-training .
 In the course of these four sessions, delegates must deliver some sessions under supervised conditions.